-19.5.
+19.7.
 Returning to work

-You must return to work on the expected return date unless you tell us otherwise.
-If you wish to return to work early, you must give us at least eight weeks' notice of the date.
-It is helpful if you give this notice in writing.
-You may be able to return later than the expected return date if you request annual leave or parental leave, which will be at our discretion.
+You must return to work on the Expected Return Date unless you tell us otherwise.
+If you wish to return to work earlier than the Expected Return Date, you must give us eight weeks' prior written notice of the date.
+You may be able to return later than the Expected Return Date if you request annual leave or parental leave, which will be at our discretion.

-You are normally entitled to return to work in the position you held before starting adoption leave, on the same terms of employment.
+You are normally entitled to return to work in the position you held before starting parental leave, and on the same terms of employment.
 Exceptions may occur in particular circumstances in accordance and with limits of applicable law.

-If you want to change your hours or other working arrangements on return from adoption leave you should make a request to your line manager.
+If you want to change your hours or other working arrangements on return from parental leave you should make a request to your line manager.
 Acceptance of such change is at sole discretion of your line manager.

-If you decide you do not want to return to work you should give notice of resignation in accordance with your contract.
+If you decide not to return to work, you should give us a written notice of resignation in accordance with your contract.

-20. PATERNITY POLICY
+20. COMPASSIONATE LEAVE POLICY